minio/docs/source/reference/minio-mc-admin/mc-admin-update.rst

 Examples
 --------

-Use :mc:`mc admin update` to update each :mc:`minio` server process in the MinIO deployment:
+Use :mc-cmd:`mc admin update` to update each :mc:`minio` server process in the MinIO deployment:

 .. code-block:: shell